ryingg/zmk-config-almn40/README.md

 ### 2. Diodes
 * **Ensure the polarity of the diodes is correct before soldering!**
-* **The three bottom diodes must be soldered on the underside of the PCB, otherwise they will hit the switches!**
+* **On V1 of the PCB, the three bottom diodes must be soldered on the underside of the PCB, otherwise they will hit the switches!**

 Bend the diode pins along the edge of the PCB
 ![Diodes](https://user-images.githubusercontent.com/7244488/187102600-065db567-5149-4f03-bdd2-d64e92c8ea30.jpg)